ecquack/Project68/README.md

 When characters arrive on the PS/2 keyboard or serial port, the co-processor requests the bus, stores the received characters into the SRAM, and generates a MC68008 interrupt.

 Due to hardware limitations of the MSSP (7 bits instead of 8 due to the start bit) certain scan codes on a standard keyboard are not readable or do not work as expected.
 In particular, the F5 and F7 keys cannot be distinguished from one another, and the zero/insert key on the numeric keypad is registered only on release.
 These limitations could be removed with a second PIC18 dedicated to the keyboard.
-You can use the TTL serial port for the console if this limitation is an issue for you.
+These limitations can be removed by using a pure software approach to the interface, but for timing reasons this will not work with all keyboards.
+The PS/2 "standard" does not specify a clock rate, and different keyboard vendors use different rates.

 ## SD CARD